 During my summer internship at SACE, I’ve experienced a tremendous amount of professional growth, which will prepare me for a future working to reduce humanity's carbon footprint.Guest Blog | August 13, 2021

-Godfred Gakpetor, a Florida Agricultural & Mechanical University (FAMU) doctorate student, has been a summer energy policy intern with the Southern Alliance for Clean Energy.
-Godfred is a native of Ghana and now a Florida Agricultural & Mechanical University (FAMU) doctorate student and his background studying environmental science and agribusiness led to his desire to dive deeper into clean energy policies and practices in the Southeast through the internship with SACE.
+Godfred Gakpetor, a Florida Agricultural & Mechanical University (FAMU) doctorate student, was a summer energy policy intern with the Southern Alliance for Clean Energy in 2021.
+Godfred is a native of Ghana and now a Florida Agricultural & Mechanical University (FAMU) doctorate student.
+His background studying environmental science and agribusiness led to his desire to dive deeper into clean energy policies and practices in the Southeast through the internship with SACE.